Rankin--Eisenstein classes for modular forms: Introduction

 of certain motivic classes closely related to Rankin--Eisenstein classes, and used these to obtain finiteness results for the Tate--Shafarevich group of the symmetric square of an elliptic curve.

-In recent years the program of Bertolini--Darmon--Rotger on the systematic study of Rankin--Selberg convolutions in $p$-adic families gave a new impulse to the study of Rankin--Eisenstein classes, which they call Beilinson--Flach elements.
-Roughly, the work of Bertolini--Darmon--Rotger is concerned with the syntomic regulator
+In recent years the programme of Bertolini--Darmon--Rotger on the systematic study of Rankin--Selberg convolutions in $p$-adic families \cite{BDR-BeilinsonFlach, BDR-BeilinsonFlach2} has given a new impulse to the study of Rankin--Eisenstein classes (which appear in their work under the alternative name of \emph{Beilinson--Flach classes}).
+Roughly, the work of Bertolini--Darmon--Rotger is concerned with the \emph{syntomic regulator}

-and certain generalizations to $p$-adic families.
-One of the culmination points of their work are new results on the equivariant Birch--Swinnerton-Dyer conjecture for elliptic curves.

-The philosophy behind the conjectures of Bloch--Kato and Perrin-Riou made it plausible that one should be able to build an Euler system out of the Rankin--Eisenstein classes if one changes the level of $Y_1(N)$.
-This goal was achieved in the paper \cite{LLZ14}, which made it possible to use the powerful Euler system machinery also for Rankin--Selberg convolutions.
-However, the theory in \cite{LLZ14} used only weight 2 Rankin--Eisenstein classes, and did not show that these were compatible in $p$-adic families with Rankin--Eisenstein classes of higher weight; and lacked strong results on the non-triviality of the Euler system, which are expected to result from an explicit reciprocity law.